ktagilbert/katalog/_posts/2017-01-07-personal-content-marketing-lessons.markdown

 description: >
  I've used the following 10 tips to help improve my content.
 Read on for some content writing tips to make your next piece be awesome!
 excerpt: >
  No matter what you're writing sometimes you just get stuck for words.
-Or worse, you feel like, in the words of [Chuck Wendig], "EVERYTHING IS NUCLEAR DOGSHIT."
+Or worse, you feel like, in the words of Chuck Wendig, "EVERYTHING IS NUCLEAR DOGSHIT."

 ---